 Small doses of sildenafil are unlikely to cause significant adverse effects if you are a regular kratom consumer.
 The adverse effects of metabolic inhibition are reduced if you space out the compounds.
 For instance, only taking kratom in the morning and sildenafil at night.

-If you take considerable amounts of both compounds regularly, you’ll be putting yourself at an unnecessarily high level of risk.
+If you take considerable amounts of both compounds regularly, you’ll put yourself at an unnecessarily high risk.